 - People that fail to disclose insurance coverage.

-If you know of someone who is filing false damage claims, you may report this or other instances of fraud to the FEMA-OIG Fraud Hotline at 1-800-794-6690.
-Your identity can be protected and you may remain anonymous.
+Residents that know of someone who is filing false damages claims, should report this or other instances of fraud to the FEMA Fraud Hotline at 1-800-323-8603 .
+The resident's identity will be protected and may remain anonymous.

-People who have made a mistake when reporting damage have the opportunity to cancel their claim.
-Individuals may call the FEMA Helpline at 1-800-525-0321 (TTY: 1-800-462-7585) to withdraw or correct an application and prevent prosecution.
+People who have made a mistake when reporting damages have the opportunity to cancel their claim.
+Individuals may call the FEMA toll-free number at 1-800-621-3362 (TTY: 1-800-462-7585, for h earing and speech impaired individuals ) to withdraw or correct an application and prevent prosecution.